godwinaden/band-route-problem/readme.md

 Angular 12 was used in combination with Typescript. apollo-angular is used to interface with request to server API.
 SCSS and ng-bootstrap was used for the UI styling.
 Karma is the test-runner while Jasmine was used for unit testing.
-For visualisation, JsNetworkX and D3 javascript libraries were used.
+For visualisation, Angular-Plotly libraries were used.

 ## INSTALLATIONS:
 You need to having the following running on your system to test and serve the